trevin-j/eztts/README.md

 pip install git+https://github.com/trevin-j/eztts.git@master
 ```

-This will automatically install this package, along with all its dependencies, even optional ones.
+This will automatically install this package, along with all its required dependencies, *but not optional ones*.

 ### Installing optional dependencies